MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 After installing WildShape, you need to configure it.

 1. First, you must have the character whose shape you want to change.
 Make sure he has the Wild Form ability in his sheet.
-If it's not the case, you will have to add it from the "Class Capabilities" compendium.
+If it's not the case, you need to add it from the "Class Features" compendium.
 Thereafter, you will need to add a new resource slot to it:

    ![WildShape-New-Slot](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/images/new-slot.jpg)